RaJah239/Johto-Frontier/FEATURES.md

 - Print stat gain on level up
 - Max level of Pokémon is 50
 - All Pokémon obey regardless if traded or not
+- Can 100% run from any wild encounter
 - Press Start to view enemy types in Battle Menu
 - Push B in Battle Menu to go to the bottom right option
 - Quadruple effective and ineffective battle texts added